Cassutt Special

 The Cassutt Special is a single-seat sport and racing aircraft designed in the United States in 1951 for Formula One air races.
-Plans are still available for homebuilding.
 Designed by ex-TWA captain Tom Cassutt, it is a mid-wing cantilever monoplane with fixed tailwheel undercarriage.
 The fuselage and tail are of fabric-covered steel tube construction, and the wings are built from plywood over wooden ribs.
 An updated taper-wing design was first flown in 1971 on Jim Wilson's "Plum Crazy".

-Plans and parts are available from Creighton King of Salt Lake City, Utah, United States, for amateur construction.
-King also offers plans for the Stockbarger tapered wood wing.

 Design and development

 The aircraft is built with a 4130 tubular steel spaceframe fuselage and a plywood-skinned wing with solid spruce spar and built-up ribs.
 The design lends itself well to modification, there being several different wing options of wood or composite construction.
 Several different tails have been built, including T-tails.

 The standard engine used for competition is the 100 hp Continental O-200, while other, lower-powered engines can be used for recreational flying, including the other small Continental A65 and Continental C90.
 Cassutt Aircraft discourages the use of auto conversions or larger Lycoming engines.
-Lycoming’s have been successful in several builds but the increased weight rarely gives the desired performance boost.
+Lycomings have been successful in several builds but the increased weight rarely gives the desired performance boost.

+Plans and parts were last available from Creighton King in Utah, for amateur construction.
+King also offered plans for the Stockbarger tapered wood wing.
+King has since withdrawn the plans from the market.